-The hotly debated amendment to Section 10(1)(o)(ii) or ‘Expatriate Exemption’ took effect from 1 March 2020, with the questions on many expatriates’ minds are often “how will SARS find me?
-What does the SARS audit of an expatriate look like and what questions should I expect?”
+The hotly debated amendment to Section 10(1)(o)(ii) or ‘Expatriate Exemption’ took effect from 1 March 2020, with the questions on many expatriates’ minds often being ‘how will SARS find me?
+What does the SARS audit of an expatriate look like and what questions should I expect?’

-Everyone who has been following the SARS expatriate tax law change will know that expatriates are being aggressively targeted.
-They would also know SARS has started a dedicated ‘Foreign Employment’ unit to execute on this mandate, but what happens when you are on their radar and the audit commences?
+They would also know SARS started a dedicated ‘Foreign Employment’ unit to execute on this mandate, but what happens when you are on their radar and the audit commences?

-The questions speak for themselves and will be a reality check for those who have been putting off dealing with their tax obligations decisively, or who followed the “quick and easy’ solutions, which leave room for maximum risk and little protection in the long run.
+The questions speak for themselves and will be a reality check for those who have been putting off dealing with their tax obligations decisively, or who followed the ‘quick and easy’ solutions, which leave room for maximum risk and little protection in the long run.

 - You want your SARS tax record to show financial emigration before the SARS audit starts.

 - Financial emigration is only possible until end February 2021; when there will be a new, uncertain process; of which conveniently no details have been shared, but it will be more stringent.